Sencha Tea: Japan Everyday Green Tea Guide

 Sencha rewards multiple infusions.
 Second steep: shorter (30 seconds), brighter.
 Third steep: even shorter, different flavor notes emerge.

-- Leaf appearance – should be green, not brown
+- Leaf appearance – should be uniformly green, not brown or fragmented

 Our Sencha Collection